kikossik/kikossik.github.io/_portfolio/p1-ny-mih.md

 - Identified that **29** districts **(49%)** show affordability differences between metrics, with an average gap of **$15,752.38**, highlighting significant flaws of MIH policy.
 - Demonstrated that Median Renter Income explains **91%** of rent price variation *(R²: 0.910)*, while sales prices are influenced by broader factors, with a weaker explanatory power *(R²: 0.260)*.
 - Developed interactive maps and plots to highlight affordability misalignments, emphasizing differences in economically vulnerable regions like the Bronx and Brooklyn.
 - Provided insights on the limitations of AMI-based policies, while suggesting a better approach of calculating affordability based on local median renter incomes tailored to the economic realities of individual Community Districts.
+---> R Notebook - <a href="https://nbviewer.org/github/kikossik/kikossik.github.io/blob/master/files/notebooks/nyc_affordability.html" target="_blank">NBViewer</a>

 Key Goals and Project Description
 ---